Waste and Underground Tank Management Bureau

 A Phase I RFI at LPI investigated 16 SWMUs and 14 AOCs.
 A report was completed in January 1996 and revised in April 1999.
 The Phase I RFI was a preliminary study to develop a further understanding of the nature and extent of the contaminant releases at the site.

 A Phase II RFI report, completed in January 2002, further investigated the lateral and vertical extent of contaminants in soil and groundwater.

 A site-wide risk assessment is also conducted as part of the RFI process.
 The risk assessment studies the health risks from potential exposure to the contaminants at the site.
 A screening level risk assessment identifies whether potential adverse soil or groundwater risk exists for human and/or ecological receptors.
 Chemicals of potential concern are identified based on samples collected during the RFI.
 The on-site concentrations of those chemicals are then compared to risk-based concentration limits to help determine whether cleanup of contaminants is necessary.
 LPI completed a screening level risk assessment in August 2005.

 Corrective Measures Study (CMS)

-After the RFI is completed and the regulatory agency determines if cleanup is necessary, the regulatory agency may request the owner/operator to conduct a CMS.
+After the RFI and Risk Assessment are completed and the regulatory agency determines if cleanup is necessary, the regulatory agency may request the owner/operator to conduct a CMS.
 The purpose of the CMS is to identify and evaluate cleanup alternatives, called corrective measures and/or remedies, for releases at the facility.
 The recommended measures are reviewed by the regulatory agency.
 The regulatory agency then selects what it believes is the best remedy, given the site-specific considerations.

 FOR MORE INFORMATION